jaymorelli96/Snippetbox/README.md

 $ go run ./cmd/web
 ```
 # Usage
+*The application is running on HTTPS.
+Eg: https://localhost:4000*
 ## Configuration Management
 Snippetbox supports configuration management for the following flags:
 * _addr_ - Port Address (default is ':4000')